Hero Image Ex 52 Del

 ioSkeletal Myocytes DMD Exon 52 Deletion form elongated, multinucleated myocytes over 10 days, comparable to the wild-type ioSkeletal Myocytes isogenic control.
 Day 3 to 10 post-revival; 100X magnification.

-ioSkeletal Myocytes DMD Exon 52 Deletion disease model cells demonstrate gene expression of key myogenic markers following reprogramming
+ioSkeletal Myocytes DMD Exon 52 Deletion disease model cells demonstrate gene expression of key myogenic markers following deterministic programming

 ioSkeletal Myocytes DMD Exon 52 Deletion gene expression of key myogenic markers by RT-qPCR